gvn/gvn-blog/src/blog/post/npm-front-end.md

 This will ensure you're on the correct branch for creating your tag (probably `master`), check that you have the latest code, and finally that all tests pass as expected.

-`"version": "npm run build && git add -f dest"`
+`"version": "npm run build && git add -f dist"`

-Run a build, which in this example creates a `dest` folder containing compiled assets.
+Run a build, which in this example creates a `dist` folder containing compiled assets.
 After the build is successfully completed, it will be staged in git (note that `-f` allows it to be staged despite the fact that it is .gitignore'd).

-`"postversion": "npm publish && git push origin --tags && git rm -r dest && git commit --amend --no-edit && git push origin master"`
+`"postversion": "npm publish && git push origin --tags && git rm -r dist && git commit --amend --no-edit && git push origin master"`

 Publish to npm, push the tag to the `origin` remote, remove the compiled folder, amend the previous commit to eliminate the compiled code, and finally push the commit to master.